tommiahonen/ais-simulator/README.md

 UVMS is a large open source project for monitoring and auditing commercial fishing activities on European waters.

 This simulator provides mock/simulated AIS-messages to the UVMS application backend.
+This server is made up a browser/HTML frontend + J2EE/REST backend.

 Please note: The UVMS application is not contained in this repository.
 It can however be found [here](https://github.com/UnionVMS/).